 Whatever your stance on twerk or twerking is, you’re likely to have at least some opinion on this term and the discussions surrounding it.
-While some lexicographers predict it to be a flash in the pan, others feel that it deserves to be the 2013 Word of the Year.
-Do you think twerk should be the 2013 Word of the Year?
+While some lexicographers predict it to be a flash in the pan, others felt that it deserved Word of the Year status when it burst onto the headlines in 2013.